 Red lentils are my go-to when I need to make lunch before work.
 I particularly like lentils because they’re a good source of protein and they cook relatively quickly.
-I can throw a bunch of ingredients in a pot and they simmer while I have coffee, breakfast and get ready to go to work.
+I can throw a bunch of ingredients in a pot and they simmer while I have coffee, angina breakfast and get ready to go to work.
 I usually start the lentils at about 7:15 and they’re ready at around 7:45 – 7:50.

-While most people think I’m insane for getting out of bed before 6 AM, I work late hours and have a long commute, so mornings are my time to workout, relax a bit and get some stuff done.
+While most people think I’m insane for getting out of bed before 6 AM, health care I work late hours and have a long commute, mind so mornings are my time to workout, relax a bit and get some stuff done.
 If I wait until after work, I’m almost certainly too tired to do much other than make dinner and get in bed.
 But, I digress.

 I added some quinoa to my usual lentil recipe for some extra protein and complex carbs.
 Everything was seasoned with Indian spices for earthiness and then brightened up with lemon and cilantro.
 A tasty and filling lunch.

 Red Lentils with Quinoa, Lemon and Cilantro

 16 oz.
 Red Lentils

 1 15 oz. can Fire Roasted Tomatoes ( I like Muir Glen)

 3 cups stock (your choice of chicken, beef or vegetable)